adrijshikhar/scraper-ql/README.md

-# ScrapperQL
+# ScraperQL

-This is web scrapper based on the recursive feature of GraphQL
+This is web scraper based on the recursive feature of GraphQL

 ## Setup